-While the idea of single-use items is nice, due to being able to be completely not burdened by the product after use, it is downright nonsensical for single-use products to be plastic-based.
+While the idea of single-use items is nice, due to being completely not burdened by the product after use, it is downright nonsensical for single-use products to be plastic-based.
 It is not sustainable at all.
-This is because plastics last for thousands of years; placed within the context of our lifetimes this is forever!
+This is because plastics last for thousands of years; placed within the context of our lifetimes, this is forever!
 A look at our oceans shows that we are beginning to pay the price of our societal obsession with plastic.
 Our oceans are a prime example.

 Thousands of pounds of plastics make their way into our oceans daily.
-Some of this is deliberate, which is the case with littering or waste management services inadequately dealing with rubbish that ultimately finds its way into our aquatic ecosystems.
+This is deliberate, which is the case with littering or waste management services inadequately dealing with rubbish that ultimately finds its way into our aquatic ecosystems.
 Some plastic waste ends up in our ocean by accident.
-This is applicable to the metric tons of waste that were sucked into the ocean during the 2011 tsunami that struck Japan.
+This applies to the metric tons of waste that were sucked into the ocean during the 2011 tsunami that struck Japan.

 Similar to our problem with emissions, plastic is a global issue.
-We are all consumers of plastic so we all need to address the issue.
+We are all consumers of plastic, so we all need to address the issue.
 Many cite that most polluting waste is released by a few nations, some developing.
 This is misleading.
-Many modern nations export their garbage to these nations and many corporations sell non-sustainable products in these markets as well.
+Many modern countries export their garbage to these nations, and many corporations sell non-sustainable products in these markets as well.
 This is everyone’s issue.